DSCI-310-2023/dsci-310-group-09/README.md

 ## Usage

 We use a Docker container image to make the computational environment for this project reproducible.
-Follow the steps below to interactively run and explore the project in Jupyter Lab
+Follow the steps below to interactively run and explore the project in Jupyter Lab:

-* First, clone this GitHub repository and in in the terminal, navigate to the root of this project
+* First, clone this GitHub repository and in the terminal, navigate to the root of this project
 * Run the command in your terminal:
 ```docker run -p 8888:8888 --rm -v /$(pwd):/home/jovyan/work/project jennalenoble/dsci-310-09```
 * Copy the URL that looks like `http://127.0.0.1:8888/lab?token=d9704724bf0267d3d9262698ffbb88123633f8c8f4b1a305` into your web browser to access Jupyter Lab